KHRR: KHRR

 In 1991, local Tucson businessman Jay S. Zucker purchased the dormant KPOL license out of bankruptcy for $45,000.
 Zucker already owned K14HR "KHR-TV", the low-power Telemundo affiliate.
 On July 1, 1992, channel 40 signed on as KHRR, K14HR's full-power replacement.
 In addition to Telemundo programming, the station also broadcast some programs from Telemax, the state network of the Mexican state of Sonora.
 Zucker sold his broadcasting holdings in 1999 to The Apogee Companies, who maintained the Telemundo affiliation.

-KHRR became a Telemundo O&O in 2002, along with KDRX-CA (later KDPH-LP).
+KHRR became a Telemundo O&O in 2002, along with KDRX-CA (later KDPH-LD).
 The two stations maintained a sister relationship, sharing their newscasts and programming stations, yet with each station based out of its own city of license.
 The arrangement continued until a 2006 station swap relocated Telemundo O&O KPHZ to Phoenix, Arizona, where it became KTAZ, and Daystar O&O KDTP to Holbrook, Arizona.
 The deal also transferred KDRX-CA to Daystar, where it became KDTP-CA.

 In 2007, a restructuring plan by parent company NBC Universal, called "NBCU 2.0", moved the KHRR and KTAZ newscasts to the Telemundo News Hub in Dallas, along with news operations of other Telemundo stations in the West.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other Tucson television stations:

 In their Sixth Report and Order, dated April 3, 1997, proposing a digital television table of allotments, the FCC allocated UHF channel 41 for the KHRR-DT operations.
 However, by February 1998, the DTV Table of Allotments had been changed to specify channel 42 for KHRR-DT.
 KHRR applied for DTV facilities to broadcast at 303 kW in October 1999, and eventually amended the ERP to 411.5 kW in February 2002.
-In May 2003, in order to meet an FCC deadline for having a digital television station operational, KHRR requested a Special Temporary Authorization (STA) to operate at 12.7 kW, which the FCC granted the following month.
+In May 2003, in order to meet an FCC deadline for having a digital television station operational, KHRR requested special temporary authority (STA) to operate at 12.7 kW, which the FCC granted the following month.
 After delays due to coordination with the Mexican government, interference issues, and the sale of the station from the Apogee Companies to NBC Telemundo, by June 2006, the station was still operating under their STA facilities, the STA having been extended several times.
 Having to meet another FCC deadline to have fully operational facilities by June 30, 2006, KHRR requested to make their STA facilities permanent.
 The FCC granted the request on July 10, 2006, and the next day, KHRR applied for a license to cover their facilities, from which they were already broadcasting.
 The FCC granted the license on January 31, 2007.